-ALG members Greg Pohl (microlepidoptera), Chris Schmidt and Gary Anweiler (macro-moths), and Norbert Kondla (butterflies) have recently published a checklist of Alberta Lepidoptera.
+In 2010, ALG members Greg Pohl (microlepidoptera), Chris Schmidt and Gary Anweiler (macro-moths), and Norbert Kondla (butterflies) published a checklist of Alberta Lepidoptera.
 The list includes 2367 species reported to occur in the province, as well as 138 species whose occurrence in Alberta is probable.
 Each species entry includes adult flight time and distribution status in the Cordilleran, Boreal, and Grasslands ecozones, as well as references to taxonomic works and to the literature and public collection sources of the records.
 Detailed notes on taxonomy, nomenclature, distribution, habitat, and biology are given for over 1500 of the listed species.
 An additional section provides details on 171 species erroneously reported from Alberta in previous works.
 An introductory section provides a general overview of the order Lepidoptera and the natural regions of Alberta, and the history and current state of knowledge of Alberta Lepidoptera.
 Each of the 63 families (and selected subfamilies) occurring in Alberta is briefly reviewed, with information on distinguishing features, general appearance, and general biology.
 The list is accompanied by an appendix of proposed nomenclature changes, consisting of revised status for 25 taxa raised from synonymy to species level, and new synonymy for 20 species-level and one genus-level taxa here considered to be subjective synonyms, with resultant revised synonymy for one taxon and formalization of seven new combinations.
-The list was published in ZooKeys, an open-access journal, as is available here: An annotated list of the Lepidoptera of Alberta, Canada.
+The list was published in ZooKeys, an open-access journal, and is available here: An annotated list of the Lepidoptera of Alberta, Canada.
 ZooKeys 38 (2010) Special Issue. doi:10.3897/zookeys.38.383

 Also, be sure to check out the Checklist of the Lepidoptera of British Columbia, Canada.